tskit-dev/tutorials/args.md

 (sec_args)=

-# ARGs as tree sequences
+# _ARGs as tree sequences_
+% remove underscores in title when tutorial is complete or near-complete

 :::{todo}
 We can simulate some ARGs in msprime, explain how we can losslessly represent ARGs and get all the information you could want.